The Flu (Influenza)

 Children with the flu should stay home from school and childcare until they feel better.
-They should only go back when they have been fever-free for at least 24 hours without using a fever-reducing medicine.
+They should go back only when they haven't had a fever for at least 24 hours without using a fever-reducing medicine.
 Some kids need to stay home longer.
 Ask the doctor what's best for your child.

 Some children are more likely to have problems when they get the flu, including:

-- kids and teens with chronic (long-term) medical conditions, such as asthma or diabetes
+- people with chronic (long-term) medical conditions, such as asthma or diabetes

 - kids or teens who take aspirin regularly